MyHealth.Alberta.ca Network

 • watching the relationships around them

-• seeing male and female roles
+• seeing gender roles

-They also pick up a lot from outside the family whenever they watch television, movies, listen to music and talk with their friends.
+They also pick up a lot from outside the family whenever they watch television, movies, listen to music and talk with friends.

 Sometimes parents feel unsure or uncomfortable talking about sexual health and sexuality because: